MicrosoftDocs/power-platform/power-platform/admin/try-powerapps-dynamics-365.md

 ---
-title: "Try PowerApps and Dynamics 365 apps | MicrosoftDocs"
+title: "Try PowerApps and model-driven apps in Dynamics 365 | MicrosoftDocs"
-description: Try PowerApps and Dynamics 365 apps for free before you buy it
+description: Try PowerApps and model-driven apps in Dynamics 365 for free before you buy
 author: jimholtz
 manager: kvivek
 ms.service: power-platform